besquared/poolish/docs/design.md

 (1) A cluster will tolerate (N-1) / 2 member failures

+### Transitions

+(1) Logical partitions are assigned to workers using a consistent hashing policy (2) When a member joins the cluster it becomes responsible for a subset of partitions (3) When a member leaves the cluster all uncommitted transactions are forcefully aborted (4) When a member leaves the cluster its partitions are re-assigned to the remaining workers

 ### Atomicity

-(1) Atomicity is also provided by the consistency mechanisms
+(1) Atomicity is provided for by the consistency mechanisms

 ### Consistency